dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/kaby-lake.md

 ### Quirks

-Settings relating to ACPI, leave everything here as default.
+Settings relating to ACPI, leave everything here as default as we have no use for these quirks.

-* **FadtEnableReset**: NO
-  * Enable reboot and shutdown on legacy hardware, not recommended unless needed
-* **NormalizeHeaders**: NO
-  * Cleanup ACPI header fields, only relevant for macOS High Sierra 10.13
-* **RebaseRegions**: NO
-  * Attempt to heuristically relocate ACPI memory regions, not needed unless custom DSDT is used.
-* **ResetHwSig**: NO
-  * Needed for hardware that fails to maintain hardware signature across the reboots and cause issues with waking from hibernation
-* **ResetLogoStatus**: NO
-  * Workaround for OEM Windows logo not drawing on systems with BGRT tables.

 ## Booter